cscis71summe17/TheVacationer/README.md

 **Impediments**

 For Sprint 3, one of developer's birthday falls on July 4th and the festivites of independece day, which will cause some distractions for our team.
-We will work in the morning and than later celebrate our team members birthday and watch the fireworks to ensure our team is in high moral.
+We will work till late in the afternoon and than later celebrate our team members birthday and watch the fireworks to ensure our team is in high moral.
 This small break will allow us to be more productive for the duration of the sprint.

 **Alex:**